History of Japan in Timeline

 In 2021, Japan's exports amounted to 18.2% of its total GDP.

-The 2020 Summer Olympics were held in Tokyo in 2021, making Tokyo the first Asian city to host the Olympics twice.
+In 2021, Tokyo hosted the 2020 Summer Olympics, making it the first Asian city to host the Olympics twice.

 In December 2022, Prime Minister Fumio Kishida instructed the government to increase spending by 65% until 2027.

 In 2022, Japan was the world's fifth-largest exporter and fourth-largest importer.
-Main export markets were China and the United States, and main import markets were China, the United States, and Australia.
+Japan's main export markets were China (23.9 percent, including Hong Kong) and the United States (18.5 percent).
+Its main import markets in 2022 were China (21.1 percent), the United States (9.9 percent), and Australia (9.8 percent).

 2023: Manufacturing Output Ranking

-As of 2023, Japan's manufacturing output was the fourth highest in the world.
+As of 2023, Japan's manufacturing output is the fourth highest in the world.

 Japan co-hosted the 2023 Basketball World Championship.